quinn-dougherty/epistemics-webdev-projects/README.md

 All are welcome to let us know what you need ([Create issue](https://github.com/quinn-dougherty/epistemics-ux-projects/issues/new)).

-We may put in issue templates by topic area (wikis, prediction markets, estimational programming languages or stacks) later.
+We may put in issue templates by topic area (wikis, prediction markets, estimational programming languages or stacks, consensus elicitation, etc.) later.

 Please use either the `unpaid` or `have funding / inquire for fees` labels.